Announcements

 Get Help

-Services are available to currently enrolled Intersession students who have paid their health fee.
+Services are available to currently enrolled Fall students who have paid their health fee.
 Prompt closure may occur in response to state, local or campus safety orders.

 Emergencies